 In the later stages of the disease, people may experience:

 If iron builds up in the heart muscle, it may cause irregular heartbeat and heart failure, leading to shortness of breath and swelling of the ankles.
 If it accumulates in the pituitary gland, it can cause menstrual irregularities in women and sexual dysfunction, loss of sex drive, and erectile difficulties in men.

 Other specific organ-related symptoms may include joint pain, abdominal pain due to hepatic enlargement, and diabetes as a result of damage to the pancreas.

-Men usually accumulate over 10 g of iron in their body before symptoms develop.
+Men usually accumulate over 10 grams of iron in their body before symptoms develop.
 In women, symptoms often show up after menopause and about 5 to 10 years later than in men.
 This is because menstruation and pregnancy protect them from building up too much iron.
 Women who reach menopause before the age of 50 often have more iron in their bodies than those who reach it after age 50.